turjay/turjay/README.md

 I am developing **SDP-BOT**, a Python-based cryptocurrency trading bot that leverages advanced algorithms to optimize buying and selling decisions in real-time.

 ### STA-AI
 I'm working on **STA-AI**, a sophisticated software that converts architectural designs into structural engineering projects using artificial intelligence.
-This project is built on Python and C++, and it integrates deep learning models to automate the transformation process with high accuracy and efficiency.
+This project is built on C, C++, R, SQL and Python, and it integrates deep learning models to automate the transformation process with high accuracy and efficiency.

 ### MetrAI
 **MetrAI** is another AI-driven project I'm working on, which analyzes CAD plans and automatically estimates project costs.
-This application uses machine learning models to deliver accurate and reliable cost predictions, and it is developed using Python and C++.
+This application uses machine learning models to deliver accurate and reliable cost predictions, and it is developed using C++ and Python.

 ### SoftDream Playwork
 Previously, I developed and published various applications under the name **SoftDream Playwork** using Cocos2Dx and Kotlin via Android Studio.
 However, due to some technical challenges, this project is currently on hold.

 ### Web Development
-In addition to my AI and software development projects, I have also created a website, **kurtaranproje.com**, where I apply my skills in Python and web technologies.
+There is also a website I built on behalf of a construction company we own, **kurtaranproje.com**.

 ## 🛠️ Technologies & Tools

-- **Programming Languages:** Python (Intermediate to Advanced), C++ (Proficient for project implementation), Kotlin (Basic), C# (Basic), Arduino, Assembly
+- **Programming Languages:** Python (Intermediate to Advanced), C (Intermediate), C++ (Proficient for project implementation), Kotlin (Basic), C# (Basic), Arduino (Basic), Assembly (Basic)
-- **Tools & Frameworks:** TensorFlow, PyTorch, Django, numpy, matplotlib, Pandas.
+- **Tools & Frameworks:** TensorFlow, PyTorch, keras, Django, numpy, matplotlib, Pandas.
-- **Softwares:** AutoCAD, Photoshop, Premiere Pro, Dremviewer, VSCode, Atom, Unity
+- **Softwares:** AutoCAD, Photoshop, Premiere Pro, Dremviewer, VSCode, Atom, Unity, Blender.

 ## 📈 GitHub Stats